ortizfr724/foundationJS/README.md

      * Usually used for typeof x, but typeof(x) is also possible.
      * Returns a string with the name of the type, like string.
-     * For null returns "object" this is an error in the language, its not actually an object.
+     * For null returns 'object' this is an error in the language, its not actually an object.

 Strings: Depending on what kind of work you’re doing, you might end up working more with pieces
          of text rather than numbers.
 A string is a piece of text… and is a fundamental building block